-The Petition to Delay, submitted to DEP on July 22, 2014, which expands further on the analysis and determination of the interim offset measures, is available on MassDOT's website.
+The Petition to Delay, submitted to DEP on July 22, 2014, expands further on the analysis and determination of the interim offset measures.
 These measures went into effect in the beginning of 2015.
+In a letter dated July 16, 2015, DEP conditionally approved MassDOT's request to delay the Green Line Extension project and the implementation of the above interim mitigation measures.
+Both the 2014 Petition to Delay and the July 2015 Conditional Approval are available on MassDOT's website.